executablebooks/MyST-Parser/docs/syntax/organising_content.md

 Additional options:
 :encoding: The text encoding of the external file

-::::{admonition} Including to/from reStructuredText files
+::::{tip} Including to/from reStructuredText files
-:class: tip dropdown
+:class: dropdown

 As explained in [this section](#syntax/directives/parsing), all MyST directives will parse their content as Markdown.
 So to include rST, we must first "wrap" the directive in the [eval-rst directive](#syntax/directives/parsing):